dnieh/universal-design-principles/README.md

 ## <a name="cognitive-dissonance">Cognitive Dissonance</a>
 Tendency to seek consistency among attitudes, thoughts, and beliefs.

-It's easier to have small incentives to change attitudes that large incentives.
-Large incentive lead to justifications, but attitudes remain unchanged.
+It's easier to use small incentives to change people's attitudes than trying with large incentives.
+Large incentives only create justifications while the underlying attitude remains unchanged.

 ## <a name="color">Color</a>
 Saturated colors attract.
 Desaturated colors for efficiency and performance.